sanderjo/sabnzbd-nogil-docker/README.md

 Hacked together:
 - python3 module cryptography removed
-- overrigin sabctools non-compliancy from commandline
+- override sabctools non-compliancy from commandline

 Result: it works.
 At least: sabnzbd is downloading.